Eduardoreisboattini/Eduardoreisboattini/TermsOfService.md

 ## 7. Governing Law and Jurisdiction

-These Terms shall be governed by and construed in accordance with the laws of [Insert Jurisdiction].
-Any legal action or proceeding arising out of or relating to these Terms or the use of the Repository shall be exclusively brought in the courts of [Insert Jurisdiction].
+These Terms shall be governed by and construed in accordance with the laws of Brazil.
+Any legal action or proceeding arising out of or relating to these Terms or the use of the Repository shall be exclusively brought in the courts of Brazil.

 ## 8. Changes to the Terms